adepierre/Caffe_AlphaZero/README.md

 This implementation differs from Deepmind's explanations in (at least) these points:
 * As the implemented games are much simpler than Go or Chess, the network's architecture is lighter, having only one residual block instead of 40 in the paper and 64 output channels instead of 256 for the convolution layers
-* Training and self-playing are not performed asynchronously.
-After each self-play game, N training steps of the network are performed
 * ReLU layers are replaced with leaky ReLU
 * MCTS is not parallelized
 * During testing the first action is selected randomly to ensure a bit of diversity in the games